 We have incurred significant losses since inception and anticipate that we will continue to incur losses for the foreseeable future.
-We have no products approved for commercial sale, and to date we have not generated any revenue or profit from product sales.
+We have no products approved for commercial sale, and, as of March 31, 2024, we have not generated any revenue or profit from product sales.
 We may never achieve or sustain profitability.

 We are a clinical-stage biopharmaceutical company.
 We have incurred significant losses since our inception.
-Our net loss for the year ended December 31, 2021 was \$211.8 million, while net income for the year ended December 31, 2022 was \$124.3 million, which was driven in large part by our entry into the Original Jazz Collaboration Agreement and the receipt of certain payments thereunder, and we do not anticipate being net income positive on a regular basis for the foreseeable future.
-Our net loss for the three months ended March 31, 2023 was \$24.4 million.
-As of March 31, 2023, our accumulated deficit was \$583.1 million.
+Our net loss for the year ended December 31, 2023 was \$118.7 million, while our net income for the year ended December 31, 2022 was \$124.3 million, which was driven in large part by our entry into the Original Jazz Collaboration Agreement (as defined below) and the receipt of certain payments thereunder, and we do not anticipate being net income positive on a regular basis for the foreseeable future.
+Our net loss for the three months ended March 31, 2024 was \$31.7 million.
+As of March 31, 2024, our accumulated deficit was \$709.1 million.
 We expect to continue to incur losses for the foreseeable future as we continue our research and development of, and seek regulatory approvals for, our product candidates, prepare for and begin to commercialize any approved product candidates and add infrastructure, which may include personnel, to support our product development efforts.
 In addition, inflationary pressure could adversely impact our financial results.
-The net losses and negative cash flows incurred to date, together with expected future losses, have had, and likely will continue to have, an adverse effect on our stockholders' deficit and working capital.
+The net losses and negative cash flows incurred as of March 31, 2024, together with expected future losses, have had, and likely will continue to have, an adverse effect on our stockholders' deficit and working capital.
 The amount of future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.